Josef Pieper on the Importance of Leisure

 We are a frantic society, uninclined (and seemingly unable) to sit still.
 In the pursuit of more and more; more wealth, more pleasure, more power, more experience; we have lost sight of the importance of nothing; of wanting nothing, seeking nothing, doing nothing.

-We have (quite unfortunately) lost the ability to sit with ourselves and allow the quieter parts of our consciousness to speak up, something that is only possible when the conscious mind quietens down.
+We have (quite unfortunately) lost the ability to sit with ourselves and allow the quieter parts of our consciousness to speak up, something that is only possible when we calm down.
 Spending a Sunday alone in the study or lying on the lawn in the botanical gardens is an excellent place to start.
-Receptivity is just as important as activity, and embracing it will lead to a richer experience of life, and a fuller understanding of self.
+Receptivity is just as important as activity, and embracing it will lead to a richer experience of life and a fuller understanding of self.
 It may not be ‘useful’ in any practical sense, but just because something isn’t useful, does not mean it is useless.